Have you ever had a blue hydrangea turn pink? Here are some things you need to know on how to keep or change the color of your hydrangeas.

 You may well get some lavender/blue flowers on your hydrangea.
 The colors can vary, that’s for sure.

 You may never get your hydrangeas back to that intense blue they were or that you want them to be.
-In the case of my client’s hydrangea, the flowers turned pale blue and lavender blue (see the picture directly below).
+In the case of my client’s hydrangea, the flowers turned pale blue and lavender blue.

 May your garden stay blue(ish)!